dgabrahams/Udacity-NanoDegree-Fullstack-Project-2/README.md

 ### Prerequisites
 ---

 It is assumed that an active connection to the internet will be available at all times.
 To run this program Node, NPM, GULP and GIT are required, plus access to Terminal (MAC Linux) or Command Prompt (Windows).
 Also required is that a web browser be installed.
-It was designed and tested using xxx 2.7.10.

 Check if you have Node and NPM installed: